carlosmarte23/bootcamp-fullstack-js/02-react/notes.md

 - Replace loading text with a spinner component to improve user experience.

+🟢 Completed on December 18th, 2025.

+### 3. Saving filters to LocalStorage

+- Use useEffect to save filters to LocalStorage when they change.
+- Use useEffect to load filters from LocalStorage when the page mounts.

-🟡 In progress, last updated on December 18th, 2025.
+🟡 In progress, last updated on December 23rd, 2025.